ZeratuuLL/Reinforcement-Learning/Navigation/readme.md

   * Checkpoints:

       A folder saving different trained weights for multiple agents.
+Now I have commented the line which saves the agents' weights.
 More details inside.